 ICT can contribute to the achievement of this target.
 To assess the contribution of ICT we calculated the required reduction from 2015 until 2030, if Switzerland wants to reduce its annual GHG emissions by 40% from 1990 until 2030.
 Assuming a linear reduction, Switzerland needs to reduce its annual GHG emissions by 10.6 MT CO2e from 2015 until 2025.
 ICT can contribute to this development through direct and indirect effects.
-Summing up the development of the ICT sector GHG emissions and the abatement potential from 2015 until 2025 in the pessimistic, expected and optimistic scenario, shows ICT's net contribution to achieve the target is between 1% and 53% (Figure 13).
-For this estimation, we only considered the ICT sector GHG emissions, we changed from a consumption-based to a production-based perspective.
+Summing up the development of the ICT sector GHG emissions and the abatement potential from 2015 until 2025 in the pessimistic, expected and optimistic scenario, shows ICT's net contribution to achieve the target is between 2% and 49% (Figure 13).
+For this estimation, we only considered the ICT sector GHG emissions and abatement potential inside Switzerland.
+By excluding foreign emissions, we changed from a consumption-based to a production-based perspective.
 This was necessary to make this comparison possible because the reduction goals provided by Swisscleantech are production-based as well.

-The large difference in the future ICT contribution (1%-53%) roots in the uncertainty inherent to studies of this type: Because the future can be influenced, our predictions are based on scenarios ("what-if").
-This means that it lies in the hands of the Swiss ICT industry, ICT users and policy makers to take action that will lead us closer to the 53% than to the 1% contribution to achieving the Swiss climate protection targets.
+The large difference in the future ICT contribution (2%-49%) roots in the uncertainty inherent to studies of this type: Because the future can be influenced, our predictions are based on scenarios ("what-if").
+This means that it lies in the hands of the Swiss ICT industry, ICT users, and policy makers to take action that will lead us closer to the 49% than to the 2% contribution to achieving the Swiss climate protection targets.